dawelsch/dawelsch.github.io/websrc/source/documents/samples/nomad.md

 vagrant@netplugin-node1:sudo chmod a+w /etc/nomad.d
 ```

-##Step 2: Create client and server Config file to run nomad agents
+##Step 2: Create Config Files

-Fill client and server configuration file for nomad client and server agents.
-In this demo nomad server and client agent are running on netplugin node1 and a client agent is running on netplugin node2.
+Create client and server configuration files to run nomad agents.
+In this demo the Nomad server and client agent are running on `netplugin-node1` and a client agent is running on `netplugin-node2`.

 **client1.hcl**